How DRILLS (iOS) Works?

 Section 4: Express Setup is where accuracy is earned

-Express Setup is the moment where the system aligns itself with reality.
+Express Setup is the moment when the system aligns itself with reality.

 During this phase, LaserHIT evaluates the target, lighting conditions, camera position, and background.
 The red overlay you see is not decorative.
 It highlights areas the system will ignore during the training stage.

-What matters is simple: the target, the active target area, and the reload mark must be free of red markings.
-If red appears around those elements, the system will ignore them, just as you should.
+The rule is simple.
+The target, the active scoring area, and the Reload mark must be free of red markings.
+If red appears over these elements, the system will ignore them, just as you should.
+The red overlay is hidden during active training.

-Camera placement also matters.
-Bringing the phone closer to the target improves detection accuracy and helps the system evaluate hits more consistently.
-The target should sit cleanly within the camera view, between the top panel and the bottom edge of the screen, without overlapping the grey Results panel on the right.
-You can use the plus and minus controls or manually pinch the screen to adjust the framing and help the system complete this alignment automatically.
+Camera placement also plays a critical role.
+Bringing the phone closer to the target improves detection accuracy and allows the system to evaluate hits more consistently.
+Use the plus and minus controls to enlarge the target between the top panel and the bottom edge of the screen, ideally without overlapping the phone screen edges.
+Give the app a few seconds to adjust automatically, or assist manually by pinching the screen to fine tune the framing.

 Some drills require additional confirmation during Express Setup.
-For scoring-based and zone-based drills, the system may ask you to use the left-side slider to confirm the target’s scoring rings or target's shape.
-This ensures that hit placement is evaluated against the correct zones or ring values during training.
+For scoring based and zone based drills, the system automatically uses the left side slider to confirm the target’s scoring rings or target shape.
+This ensures hit placement is evaluated against the correct zones or ring values during training.
+You can make manual adjustments with the slider if needed.

-Accuracy-focused drills may also require a further verification step.
+Accuracy focused drills may require an additional verification step.
 In these cases, the system asks you to manually pan the crosshairs across the target to precisely establish the reference point.
-This allows LaserHIT to register very small offsets, down to half an inch, and ensures that aim-point accuracy is measured correctly.
+This allows LaserHIT to register very small offsets, down to half an inch, and ensures that aim point accuracy is measured correctly.

-When framing and confirmation are complete, Express Setup finishes quickly and training begins with fewer adjustments.
+Once framing and confirmation are complete, Express Setup finishes quickly and training begins with minimal adjustment.

 Express Setup exists to remove uncertainty before the first shot.
-Once it is complete, the system takes over and training proceeds under consistent, repeatable conditions.
+When it is done correctly, the system takes over and training proceeds under consistent, repeatable conditions.

 Time to start your training